 Principles of Isolating and Identifying Filamentous Fungi

-Soils generally contain millions of fungi per gram, and because of this, serial dilutions are commonly used to prepare soil samples for analysis.
-Here, a given amount of soil is added to a dispersing solution, and aliquots of the suspension are transferred to a buffer solution, in a series, until the suspension is diluted enough to allow discrete fungal colonies to grow.
+Soils generally contain millions of fungi per gram; therefore, serial dilutions are commonly used to prepare soil samples for analysis.
+A given amount of soil is added to a dispersing solution.
+Aliquots of the suspension are transferred to a buffer solution in series until the suspension is diluted enough to allow discrete fungal colonies to grow.

 See storyboard

-These dilutions are then plated onto agar media, and incubated.
+These dilutions are then plated onto agar media and incubated.
 Once they have formed visible fungal colonies, they can be counted.
 As it is assumed that each fungal colony is derived from a single organism, the term Colony Forming Units, or CFU’s, is used to express the number of organisms calculated per gram of dry soil.

 See storyboard

-Most fungi grow as hyphae; long, branching structures which are the main mode of vegetative growth.
+Most fungi grow as hyphae, which are long, branching structures that are the main mode of vegetative growth.
 Aggregations of hyphae are referred to as mycelium.
 (2.3.1) Fungi may also exist as single celled organisms, with yeast being a well-known example.
 (2.3.2)

 See storyboard